“Be quiet, I’m reading.”

-The scarecrow’s thick yarn eyebrows lifted at the stitches.
-“What’s that, kit?”
+The scarecrow lifted his thick yarn eyebrows at the stitches.

-Peter undid the satchel’s drawstring, revealing a collection of silver pearls and a ball of waxed string.
-Energy sizzled his hand, and he rubbed his fingers together.
+Peter undid the satchel’s drawstring and found silver pearls and a ball of waxed string.
+He rooted around in the bag and energy sizzled his fingertips.

 “Some kind of magic beads.
-I’m just supposed to put them together and hang them on the fence.
-Maybe it’s some kind of charm to help keep the feral werewolves out.”
+I’m supposed to put them together and hang them on the fence.
+Maybe it’s a charm to keep the feral werewolves out of the chicken coop.”

 “That sounds silly.”
-The scarecrow pressed his back to the bark and slid onto his bottom, long legs stretched out in the grass.
-Something close to a wistful expression crossed his face, and he pushed back his hat and gazed into the endless field of corn.
-“Hey, kit, where are you gonna go after you’re too old to live at the Shoe?
+The scarecrow sat with his back against the elm and stretched his long legs out in the grass.
+“Hey, kit,” the scarecrow mused.
+“Where are you gonna go after you’re too old to live at the Shoe?
 Are you going to find your family?”

-Peter’s immediate answer was no, but he wasn’t in the mood to explain himself, so he tailored his answer for his audience.
+Peter’s immediate answer was ‘no,’ but he wasn’t in the mood to explain himself, so he tailored the answer for his audience.
 “I don’t know.”